ua-snap/geospatial-vector-veracity/vector_data/polygon/CONTENTS.md

 These are "shadow masks" that are essentially the inverse of another column and are useful for masking the area of valid queries (e.g. we can use these to "gray out" areas outside the domain for which data exists).

 ## `yt_watersheds`
 These are the Yukon hydrologic units that are similar to the HUCs used in the United States.
+EPSG:3578 - NAD83 / Yukon Albers.

 ### References